9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 `MonadReader` class, as is the `ReaderT r m` monad transformer.
-Again, this pattern is repeated by other `mtl` monads: there usually exist both a concrete monad and a transformer, each of which are instances of the type class that defines the monad\'s API.
+Again, this pattern is repeated by other `mtl` monads: there usually exist both a concrete monad and a transformer, each of which are instances of the type class that defines the monad's API.

-Returning to the specifics of the `Reader` monad, we haven\'t touched upon the `local` function before.
+Returning to the specifics of the `Reader` monad, we haven't touched upon the `local` function before.
 It temporarily modifies the current environment using the `r -> r` function, and executes its action in the modified environment.
 To make this idea more concrete, here is a simple